zunman/100_days_of_ML_code/README.md

 ## Day 21-22

 "Chapter 7 - lessonss in storytelling" talks about the magic of story, constructing the story, the power of repetition and tactics to help enssure your story is clear.

+## Day 23

+Recorded results for AGT qurter final 1.
+Compare existing topic model to confirm people are infact using those terms.
+Results did not match this time.
+It was expected as the sample was not updated the day of the results.
+I think this will be a continuous challenge.
+Even if I manage to find some corelation, I don't think it will be able to make a prediction before the results are announced.
+Will consider speeding up the sample closer to the finals.